splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/collaboration.rst

 ===================================================================================
 A primary means of organizing collaboration on observability and reliability across teams is by setting up Observability Cloud teams.
 Teams serve as a secure way to organize users by functional area.
 Teams also let you control access and permissions to all objects, dashboards, and queries in Observability Cloud.
 Observability Cloud offers enterprise-grade management with :ref:`token and access control <admin-tokens>`.

-Once you have organized users into teams by funcitonal area, you can connect users in a particular area to detectors and dashboard groups that they are most interested in.
+Once you have organized users into teams by functional area, you can connect users in a particular area to detectors and dashboard groups that they are most interested in.
 See :ref:`admin-manage-teams` to learn more about how you can use Observability Cloud teams to facilitate collaboration within and across functional teams.
-Organize your Observability Cloud teams structure to reduce toil by configuring alerts to notify only the most relevant teams.
-See :ref:`toil-reduction-alerts` for more information.
+Organize your Observability Cloud teams structure to reduce toil by configuring detectors to notify only the most relevant teams.
 For an example of increasing security while reducing toil, see :ref:`use-case-security`.

 Splunk APM
 ===================================================================================